 The sending process of each message consists of 2 sub-processes:

-The moment our servers receive your request to send a message, it is sent instantly.
-That means that the message is immediately sent to the next station/hop in the process (e.g. the local mobile network operator where the phone number is registered) and eventually to the phone itself.
+As soon as our servers receive your message-sending request, it is sent instantly.
+This means that the message is promptly directed to the next station or hop in the process (e.g., the local mobile network operator where the phone number is registered) and eventually to the phone itself.

-In most cases the message is already received on the destination device before it is showing up in the message log.
+In most cases, the message is already received on the destination device before it appears in the message log.

-We give priority to the sending part over the reporting part since that part is the time-critical one.
-Or in other words: The receiver of a message should not have to wait for the reporting part to happen until he can receive the message.
-And if it takes a minute for the message to show up in your log, that does not mean that the message was only received on the device a minute after sending.
+We prioritize the sending part over the reporting part, since the sending process is time-critical.
+In other words, the recipient of a message should not have to wait for the reporting part to occur before receiving the message.
+If it takes a minute for the message to show up in your log, it doesn't mean that the message was only received on the device a minute after sending.

-The reporting part of the sending process consists of the writing of log entries and delivery status for each message and campaign.
+The reporting phase of the sending process involves creating log entries and updating the delivery status for each message and campaign.

 Sending & Delivery Speed

-Taking the above into consideration, it is not possible to use the information log in order to measure sending/delivery speed.
-The only reliable method to measure the speed is to track the time between the send request and the actual reception on the device and requires access to the end device.
+Considering the points mentioned above, using the information log to measure sending/delivery speed is not feasible.
+The only reliable method to measure speed is to track the time between the send request and the actual reception on the device, which requires access to the end device.